Originally posted 17/8/2017

 Over the last two decades in Australia, we have seen a flight of new health foods, starting with wheatgrass in the mid nineties, to quinoa and sea vegetables, Goji berries, raw cacao, spirulina, acai, maca – ultimately arriving at Peak Kale.
 In the process of developing a theory I examined who decides what is a superfood, it is necessary to examine the scientific evidence that corroborates the classification of certain foods as superfoods to determine the veracity of possibly hyperbolic media reports.

 For instance, blueberries are commonly referred to as superfoods and have been analyzed by many scientists who are keen to determine their true nutritional value.
 Blueberries contain high levels of antioxidant plant compounds, anthocyanins in particular, which reportedly play a key role in slowing the growth of or completely eradicating cancerous cells in the colon.
-Other studies indicate that blueberries contain high levels of other antioxidants that have been proven to delay the aging process and have been shown to reverse the loss of memory in rat test subjects.
+Other studies indicate that blueberries contain high levels of other antioxidants that have been proven to delay the ageing process and have been shown to reverse the loss of memory in rat test subjects.

 Molecules that safeguard the body from dangerous free radicals are referred to as antioxidants.
 The main sources of free radicals in the body are alcohol and cigarette smoke, though free radicals are also generated naturally by the body’s metabolic system.
 If there are an excessively high number of free radicals in the body, oxidative stress may occur and this in turn may cause damage to cells and prompt the onset of unfavourable conditions, such as heart disease, diabetes and cancer.